Djskurt/HaborTech-Operations-Playbook/week02-iam-cli.md

 - CloudShell
   -The browser-based terminal embedded in the AWS management console that inherits our current AWS web console login credentials.
 - Caller Identity
-  -The principal identity asking who they are.
+  -The principal identity asking who they are and the response given to that question.
 - Resource Scope
+  -Where the resource lives in the cloud hierarchy.
+- ARN
+  -A unique string identifier that is attached to specific resources across AWS.